sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 **Why Go took all the trouble for implementing a unique lock-free structure just for holding temporary profiling data?
 Why not write everything to a hashmap periodically?**

-I think the answer is in the design itself.
+The answer is in the design itself.

 Look at the first thing that the `SIGPROF` handler does is to disable memory allocation.
 Additionally, the profiler code path does not involve any locks and even the maximum depth of stack trace is hardcoded.
 As of `Go 1.19`, it is [64](https://github.com/golang/go/blob/54cf1b107d24e135990314b56b02264dba8620fc/src/runtime/cpuprof.go#L22).
 All these details are there to provide a more efficient and predictable overhead for the profiler.
 Low and predictable performance is key for a production-ready profiler.